 If you can't get approved for a mainstream car loan car loan or credit card, it is likely due to your credit history, or lack thereof.

-Certified Financial Planner Patricia Russell from FinanceMarvel explains: “There are many reasons a company may refuse to approve you for a loan or a credit card.
-A company’s decision is based on two main factors, and that is your income and your credit history.”
+Certified Financial Planner Patricia Russell from FinanceMarvel (now knows as Credit Repair Expert) explains: "There are many reasons a company may refuse to approve you for a loan or a credit card.
+A company's decision is based on two main factors, and that is your income and your credit history."

 "Having a credit score at or below 500 makes qualifying for loans incredibly difficult," adds Jared Weitz, CEO and Founder of United Capital Source Inc. Russell says, applicants with a bad credit score are typically turned down.
 When they are approved, it will come with a high interest rate.
 Weitz explains, "It is at this score range where payday loans become an only option."